For service in the Atlanta, Georgia area contact or call us:

-Alcohol Survey-Gwinnett County has specific distance requirements which must be met before an Alcoholic Beverage License will be issued.
-These guidelines are found in the Code of Ordinances Gwinnett County, Georgia – Chapter 6, Alcoholic Beverages.
+Alcohol Survey-Gwinnett County has specific distance requirements which must be met for approval of an Alcoholic Beverage License.
+I found these guidelines in the Code of Ordinances, Gwinnett County, Georgia—Chapter 6, Alcoholic Beverages.
 Go to their website and read and understand the distance requirements before committing to a location for your restaurant or bar.

 Read and understand the Code of Ordinances for Gwinnett County.
 This article is a summary and a small part of the ordinance.
 It does not contain all the information you should know in applying for an alcoholic beverage license.

-The distance requirements are found in Section 6-9 of Chapter 6 of the Code of Ordinances.
-They are as follows:
+We find the distance requirements in Section 6-9 of Chapter 6 of the Code of Ordinances.
+They are:

 (a) No person may sell or offer to sell:

-(1) Any distilled spirits in or within 100 yards of a church building or within 200 yards of any school building, educational building, school grounds or college campus.
+(1) Any distilled spirits in or within 100 yards (300 feet) of a church building or within 200 yards (600 feet) of any school building, educational building, school grounds or college campus.

-(2) Any wine or malt beverages within 100 yards of any school building, school grounds, or college campus.
+(2) Any wine or malt beverages within 100 yards (300 feet) of any school building, school grounds, or college campus.

 School distance requirements include daycares who offer kindergarten programs.